project-zot/project-zot.github.io/docs/articles/verifying-signatures.md

  Uploaded public keys and certificates are currently stored only in the local filesystem, in specific directories named `_cosign` and `_notation` under `$rootDir`.

    - The `_cosign` directory contains uploaded public key files in the following structure:

-        ```
+    ```shell
     _cosign
     ├── $publicKey1
     └── $publicKey2
     ```

    - The `_notation` directory contains a set of files in the following structure:

-        ```
+    ```shell
     _notation
     ├── trustpolicy.json
 	└── truststore
 	    └── x509
 	        └── $truststoreType
 	            └── $truststoreName
 	                └── $certificate
     ```

     In this directory, the `trustpolicy.json` file contains content that is updated automatically whenever a new certificate is added to a new truststore.
 This content cannot be changed by the user.
 An example of the `trustpolicy.json` file content is shown below:

-        ```
+    ```json
     {
         "version": "1.0",
         "trustPolicies": [
             {
                 "name": "default-config",
                 "registryScopes": [ "*" ],
                 "signatureVerification": {
                     "level" : "strict"
                 },
                 "trustStores": [],
                 "trustedIdentities": [
                     "*"
                 ]
             }
         ]
 	}
     ```

     By default, the `trustpolicy.json` file sets the `signatureVerification.level` property to `strict`, which enforces all validations.
 For example, a signature is not trusted if its certificate has expired, even if the certificate verifies the signature.

     The content of the `trustStores` field will match the content of the `_notation/truststore` directory, containing entries of this format: `$truststoreType:$truststoreName`.

 ## How signature verification works